The Lux Law Firm

 Addressing a DUI Charge Against a Minor

-One of a parent’s worst fears is to have their newly minted teen driver behind the wheel while under the influence of alcohol or drugs.
-Their immediate concern is that they not injure themselves or another.
+One of a parent’s worst fears is to have their new teen driver behind the wheel while under the influence of alcohol or drugs.
+Their immediate concern is that they do not injure themselves or another.
 From that point, a parent often focuses on how to get their child out of legal trouble.

 Even parents who are confident in their ability to deal with the judicial system should not do so without legal representation.
 The time and money you will spend on providing your child with top-notch representation is the best assistance and protection you can provide.

-Much of what happens when a person is charged with DUI will depend upon the legal protection they engage and how quickly they engage it.
+Much of what happens when a person is charged with DUI will depend upon the legal protection they engage in and how quickly they engage it.
 If the charge is a personal one or is against a loved one, the goal should be to get a lawyer.
 Legal help is available 24/7 at The Lux Law Firm.